hcubism/slot_espresso/README.md

 100% start positioning from the bottom/right of an element, and thus work differently than how the 0-100% range works.

+Viewport values (vw, vh, etc.) could work, but they'd require quite a bit of tweaking.

 ### Espresso grounds versus coffee grounds
 They don't really look that different in real-life, so I added whole beans to the espresso grounds for distinguishing purposes.